rec/dtyper/README.md

 ### Example: using `dtyper.function`

-Very little to type, it fixes the problem:
+It fixes a problem using a line of code, there's not much else to tell.

     import dtyper

-    @dtyper.function  #  <--- add this one line
+    @dtyper.function  #  <--- add this line
     @command(help='test')
     def get_keys(
         bucket: str = Argument(
-            'buck, help='The bucket to use'
+            'buck', help='The bucket to use'
         ),

         keys: bool = Option(